bjmorgan/py-sc-fermi/paper/paper.md

 One feature in particular we would like to draw attention to is the ability to arbitrarily fix the concentrations of specific defects or individual defect charge states.
 Defect and electronic carrier concentrations are functions of temperature.
-In the case of a material with initial defect concentrations determined under high-temperature synethesis conditions, that is then rapidly cooled, some or all of these defect populations may be &ldquo;frozen in&rdquo; (kinetically trapped) at their initial high-temperature values, while other defect populations may adjust to find a new pseudo-equilibrium.
+In the case of a material with initial defect concentrations determined under high-temperature synthesis conditions, that is then rapidly cooled, some or all of these defect populations may be &ldquo;frozen in&rdquo; (kinetically trapped) at their initial high-temperature values, while other defect populations may adjust to find a new pseudo-equilibrium [@Maier2003-pc].
 `py-sc-fermi` allows this scenario to be modelled through a two-step calculation, where in the second step some defect concentrations are fixed to their high temperature &ldquo;synthesis&rdquo; values.
-The new pseudo-equilibrium defect concentrations can be quickly computed as a function of quenching temperature, allow defect concentrations to be calculated under a range of synthesis and quench scenarios [@LLZO-elect].
+The new pseudo-equilibrium defect concentrations can be quickly computed as a function of quenching temperature, allowing defect concentrations to be calculated under a range of synthesis and quench scenarios [@LLZO-elect].

 There is some minor convenience functionality for users of the Vienna Ab initio Software Package (VASP).